siegerts/xiegerts.com/content/post/prisma-nextjs-amplify-hosting.md

 {{< /note >}}

 Prisma requires the application to have some server-side (i.e. backend) layer to run in.
-Also, Amplify Hosting will deploy the app differently if depending on the type (SSR vs SSG).
+Also, Amplify Hosting will deploy the app differently depending on the type (SSR vs SSG).
 If starting a new application, the directory structure will resemble:

 ```diff
   .